camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/protocol/polling.md

 }
 ```

-In this scenario, once the issue #212 titled "Important Issue" is closed, the process will proceed.
-If the issue is also labeled "needs review", this label can be leveraged in the next steps of the process.
+In this scenario, once the issue #212 titled **Important Issue** is closed, the process will proceed.
+If the issue is also labeled **needs review**, this label can be leveraged in the next steps of the process.
 For instance, it can trigger the creation of a new issue for review or initiate other related actions.

-### Scenario 2: Monitoring Product Stock Levels
+### Scenario 2: Monitoring product stock levels

 Suppose you're overseeing an e-commerce platform.
 It's vital to ensure certain popular products remain stocked to guarantee user satisfaction.
 Avoiding stock-outs is essential to prevent lost sales and keep customers happy.
 With Camunda's HTTP Polling Connector, you can maintain a real-time stock level check.

-#### Steps:
+#### Steps

-1. Drag an Intermediate Event onto your BPMN diagram.
+1. Drag an intermediate event onto your BPMN diagram.
 2. Choose the HTTP Polling Connector template.
-3. Configure the connector as follows:
+3. Configure the Connector as follows:
    - **URL**: `https://inventory.yourstore.com/api/v2/products/12345/stock`
    - **Authorization Type**: Basic Authentication
    - **Username**: `[YourInventoryAPIUsername]`